Kochen-Specker Contextuality: Contextuality as a property of nature

 with the superscript indicating that it holds when the extra exclusivity assumption is made.
-We can, then, add on the l.h.s.~pairwise correlation terms $-\mu_{ij}p(a_i = 1, a_j=1)$, with a appropriately chosen weight $\mu_{ij} \geq 0$, such that the total value of the expression decreases when the exclusivity condition is violated.
-For suitable chosen weights we have
+We can then add on the lhs pairwise correlation terms $-\mu_{ij}p(a_i = 1, a_j=1)$ with appropriately chosen weights $\mu_{ij} \geq 0$, such that the total value of the expression decreases when the exclusivity condition is violated.
+For suitably chosen weights we have